 Placement | Does location hit traffic flow? | End cap near hunting aisle entrance |

-Promotion | Does messaging spark desire now? | QR code gives instant discount |
+Promotion | Does messaging spark desire now? | QR code gives instant discount7 |

 I treat the 4 P’s like a camera lens: twist focus until each element looks sharp.
 For example, Barnett Outdoors launched a compact crossbow.
 We built a slim tower that matched its stealth theme.
 Product sat at chest height for quick lift.
-Placement targeted the archery wall, not the generic sporting zone.
+Placement targeted the archery wall8, not the generic sporting zone.
 Promotion used bold “30 yd zero” copy.
 Sales outpaced the larger bow by 18%.
 Each P added a small gain; together they multiplied momentum.

 What is the personality of a visual merchandiser?